There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 - Bottle opener

-- A small table cloth or scarf to lay food on and napkins.
+- A small tablecloth or scarf to lay food on and napkins.

 Pack Your Food Properly